 Step 7: Decide if you want to Develop Preset on your images or view the thumbnails as RAW files (this, too, is something you can work with an online photo editing service to add to your images and represent your unique photography style).

 Step 8: Type in your metadata and choose the keywords you want to be associated with your file.
+(Once your images are imported, you can also add text, watermarks, and more.
+Find out how to add text to your images!

 Step 9: Choose the location where you want your copied files saved (if you’re working with copied files).

 Step 10: Click “import” to finish the import process.
+To find out how to export photos from Lightroom, read through our how-to post here!

 Your post-wedding workflow is one of the most time-consuming areas of your business.
 Luckily, there are plenty of shortcuts and features built into Lightroom that can make the process slightly easier, such as shortcuts.
 Trying to figure out how to import RAW files into Lightroom can be a lengthy process.
 Many photographers turn to a post production photo editing company like ShootDotEdit to handle the rest of the grunt work and let them focus on the fun part of photography, like shooting the wedding day.